thlorenz/flamegraph/README.md

   --inputtype -t      the type of callgraph 'instruments | perf | cpuprofile'

+  --file -f           the input csv file (may also be piped) --output -o         the output svg file (may also be displayed in stdout) --map -m            a mapping / symbols file, named perf-<pid>.map, generated using node --perf-basic-prof

   --fonttype          font family used                  default: 'Verdana' --fontsize          base text size                    default: 12 --imagewidth        max width, pixels                 default: 1200